 Two trains were stuck before entering Penn Station due to power problems.

-As reported by the Daily News, the Amtrak train from Miami to New York stalled as it entered Penn Station around 11:50 a.m.
+As reported by the Daily News, an Amtrak train from Miami to New York stalled as it entered Penn Station around 11:50 a.m.

 Power restored around 1 p.m. and service resumed shortly after.